Eslam-Alameldin/Eslam-Alameldin/README.md

   -  Utilize version control systems (Git) to manage codebase changes and collaborate effectively with team members.
 Participate in code reviews, provide constructive feedback, and maintain code quality and consistency.

-- Coding AI data collection and prompt/response improvement at Scale Ai through Remotasks Platform  (Sep 2023 – Nov 2023)
+- Coder and prompt Engineer at Scale Ai through Remotasks Platform  (Sep 2023 – Nov 2023)
   -  contributed to the development of chatbots targeted at helping programmers.
 I worked with both general and domain-specific prompts.
 My workflow consisted of a subset of the following:
       - Data creation (novel and authentic)
       - Prompt generation